wpwoodjr/plex-docker/Plextini.md

-# Plextini - plex in docker for Crostini
+# Plextini - Plex in Docker on Crostini
 Why do we run Plex Media Server in Crostini?
 Because we can!

 Plex can be up and running on Crostini in just a few easy steps.